 According to the U.S. Health and Human Services Office of Minority Health, “Minorities are less likely to receive diagnosis and treatment for their mental illness, have less access to mental health services and often receive a poorer quality of mental health care.”
-Their statistics also show that more than 70 percent of black adolescents who have experienced a major depressive episode haven’t received treatment.
+Their statistics also show that more than 70% of Black adolescents who have experienced a major depressive episode haven’t received treatment.

-In many of these cases the National Alliance on Mental Illness explains, “[T]hese problems are increased by less access to care, cultural stigma and lower quality care.”
-These statistics paint a troubling picture that shows just how necessary improving access and quality of mental health is to minority communities now.
+In many of these cases, the National Alliance on Mental Illness explains, “[T]hese problems are increased by less access to care, cultural stigma and lower-quality care.”
+These statistics paint a troubling picture that shows just how necessary improving access and quality of mental health is to many systemically oppressed communities now.